zartata/BLRP/README.txt

         -r file              same as is_readable file
         -w file              same as is_writeable file

-Regular expressions cab be applied to the r-value
+Regular expressions can be applied to the r-value.

 Search and Replace